-Selected employees of the County are members of the Local Authority Pension Plan ("LAPP"), a multi-employer define benefit pension plan.
-The trustee of the plan is the Alberta Treasurer and the plan is employer define benefit pension plan.
+Selected employees of the County are members of the Local Authority Pension Plan ("LAPP"), a multiemployer define benefit pension plan.
 The trustee of the plan is the Alberta Treasurer and the plan is administered by a Board of Trustees.
 Since the plan is a multi-employer plan, it is accounted for as a defined contribution plan and, accordingly, the County does not recognize its share of any of the LAPP's surplus or deficit.